alliemeetsfungi/qiime2_amplicon_cleanup/README.md

 cp /path/to/directory/*R1_001.fastq.gz \
 /path/to/new/directory
 ```
-Import forward sequences into a Qiime2 artifact (.qza)
+Import forward sequences into a Qiime artifact (.qza)
 ```
 qiime tools import \
   --type 'SampleData[SequencesWithQuality]' \